Here’s How You Can Optimize Your Home’s Activity Centers

 • Get an inexpensive countdown timer to track rest intervals.

-• Purchase adjustable dumbbells in order to perform a wide range of exercises.
+• Purchase adjustable dumbbells to perform a wide range of exercises.

 Indoor Sports Court

 Feel like shooting some hoops – any time of the day or night?
-You can if you build a basketball court into your new home like this floor plan (Plan #129-1032) from The Plan Collection, which features an indoor sports court on the lower level.
-These indoor courts are about 30 feet x35 feet with ceilings heights a minumum of 17 feet.
+You can build a basketball court into your new home like this floor plan (Plan #129-1032) from The Plan Collection, which features an indoor sports court on the lower level.
+These indoor courts are about 30 feet x35 feet with ceilings heights of a minimum of 17 feet.
 Many homeowners add a thin carpet to the walls and an industrial gym carpet on the floor to help reduce the noise.
-Court activities in these indoor gyms include basketball, volleyball, raquetball, gymnastics, golf, and dance.
+Court activities in these indoor gyms include basketball, volleyball, racquetball, gymnastics, golf, and dance.

 Game Room and Bowling Alley